Diversity & Inclusion: Building an Equitable Workplace

 Chic and Stylish: How Fashion Industry Tackles Diversity

 The fashion world, once front-running high-profile for its exclusivity, is now front-running of the diversity movement.
-New brands are hiring models of all shapes, sizes, and ethnicities, sending a clear message: diversity is beautiful.
-This bold step isn’t just stylish but necessary in fundamentally changing societal standards.
+Leading brands are hiring models of all shapes, sizes, and ethnicities, sending a clear message: diversity is beautiful.
+This bold step isn’t just stylish but necessary in reshaping societal standards.

-Local Voices: The Varied Sounds of Austin and Denver
+Local Voices: The Diverse Sounds of Austin and Denver

 Steps to Building an Equitable Workplace